top of page

 Rutledge-Baxter Place / Rose Hill was built on College Hill by Joseph Coleman, Nashville’s first mayor.
 Coleman (?-1819) served as an early Nashville mayor from 1806-1809 and was married to Anne M. Coleman.

+Their son, Arthur Middleton Rutledge, had a home at Sewanee, TN and helped found and support the establishment of The University of the South, Sewanee because of its Episcopal ties.
+Rutledge Point in the Sewanee area is named for him.
 Their daughter, Mary Middleton Rutledge Fogg (1801-1872) married Francis Brinley Fogg (1795-1880).
 Mary and Sexta helped found the House of Industry (for young destitute women) and the Protestant Orphan Asylum.
 Mary was also a writer who published seven books: The Cook's Own Book, Barrington's Elements of Natural Science: Comprising Hydrology, Geognosy, Geology, Meteorology, Botany, Zoology and Anthropology.
 Fogg was a Connecticut native, a noted lawyer and public eductation benefactor along with Mary.
 They lived in downtown Nashville on Church St. where Watkins Institute stood in 1956.
+During the Civil War, Septima moved to her daughter Mary's house.
+In 1865, Rose Hill was badly damaged by fire so Septima sold it.
+Several prominent citizens bought lots and put up homes on the former Rutledge property.

-After Septima’s death about 1865, Judge Edmund Dillahunty Baxter (1838-1910), a Nashville attorney, purchased the property.
+After Septima’s death in1865, Judge Edmund Dillahunty Baxter (1838-1910), a Nashville attorney, purchased a portion of the estate including Rose Hill from Arthur Rutledge.
 The Baxter family restored and expanded the home.
-They also reoriented the home from Rutledge St. to Lea St. His brother was Jere Baxter, Nashville railroad baron.
+They also reoriented the home from Rutledge St. to Lea St. His brothers were Jere Baxter, Nashville railroad baron, and Nathaniel Baxter, businessman (Westover).
 Edmund was married to Eliza Tennessee Perkins (1844-1875) in 1858 and then Sarah Elizabeth Perkins (1851-1945), widow of his half-brother Jones F. Baxter, in 1879.
 Their daughter was Nancy “Nannie” Baxter Overton who married into the Overton family and resided at Ravenscroft.
 He was the Tennessee attorney for the Louisville and Nashville Railroad and was part of the creation of interstate regulations which in 1887 became the Interstate Commerce Act.
 Baxter then became nationally known for railroad law and represented numerous railroads and shipping companies.
 The Tennessee governor regularly appointed him to fill in for Tennessee State Supreme Court jurists who were temporarily disabled.
 Vanderbilt University got him on their Law School staff.
+The family had a country home called Elm Grove/ Baxter's Station off Franklin Rd.
 His family also enjoyed a summer cottage at the turn of the century vacation spot at Ridgetop, TN.

 Later the home was used as a boarding house in the first part of the twentieth century, then apartments.
 In 2006, Blackburn & McCune moved in.
 Then in 2012, the law firm of McCune Zenner Happell occupied the property.
 In 2017, it was used by Foundations Nashville.

 In 2021, G&S Partners comprised of Amy Wood and Adam LaFevor bought the historic home.
 That entity operates SoBro Law Group and Commerce Title & Escrow.
-The family owners are remembered with neighborhood streets Middleton St., Rutledge St. as well as the neighborhood Rutlege Hill.
-See also Ravenscroft
+The family owners are remembered with neighborhood streets Middleton St., Rutledge St. as well as the neighborhood Rutledge Hill.
+See also Ravenscroft, Westover

 Sources: